-- 1. Each paper must be completed no more than three months following the experience. - 2.
-Give the completed paper to your District TRIM Coordinator for approval. - 3.
-If approved, the District TRIM Coordinator forwards the paper to the Brethren Academy office. - 4.
-The Brethren Academy office will record the credit for the experience on the TRIM transcript.
+- 1. Each paper must be completed no more than three months following the experience. - The Brethren Academy office will record the credit for the experience on the TRIM transcript.

 Format

 - 1. Title the paper with the experience that you have completed. - 2.
 Include the name and date of the event. - 3.
 Remember to include your name at the top of the paper.